AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/ess-rpt-build-filters.md

 ---
 title: Filters
+description: Learn how to use filters.
 ---
+# Filters

 One or more filter(s) can be added to limit the data that is used to product a report.
 Each filter is an expression that includes a column from the associated table, an operator, and a value.
 For example to include only repeat customers, you might create a filter that includes only customers who have placed more than one order.
 Multiple filters can be used with logical "AND/OR" operators to add logic to the report.